 In town of Jesus' birth, craftsmen take on Chinese knockoffs

-In this Monday, Dec.
-12, 2016 photo, a shopkeeper walks through a souvenir shop in the West Bank city of Bethlehem.
-Christmas is approaching and pilgrims and tourists have begun to arrive, crowding the souvenir shops that line the narrow streets and allies of the city where Jesus is said to have been born.
+Christmas is approaching and pilgrims and tourists have begun to arrive, crowding the souvenir shops that line the narrow streets and alleys of Bethlehem, the biblical town revered as Jesus' birthplace.
+But when visitors choose to take a piece of the Holy Land back home with them, they better check the labels.

 Discussions